Compliance assessment report Rampart Rentals

 Under the guidelines set out in the Nutrition North Canada Program – National Manual for Program Recipients, recipients are required to ensure that the NNC program is visible and the subsidy is transparent to consumers.
 The requirements differ depending on whether the recipient is a Northern Retailer, Southern Supplier or Country Food Processor/Distributor.
 The Recipient in this compliance review is a registered Northern Retailer.

 Northern Retailers must include on-receipt messages accepted by AAND through notices to the Recipient.
 They must also provide, and maintain in reasonable condition, in-store signage and displays, which include posters and shelf hangers to identify the store's participation in the Program and to identify key products that are subsidized.
-Additionally, the Recipient must install or distribute any information/promotional material provided by AANDC.
+Additionally, the Recipient must install or distribute any information/promotional material provided by AANDC.5.2.1 Objective 1: Ensure that the Recipient has established a process to identify the amount of price reduction associated with the subsidy

 Observations:

-• See section 5.1.1 for the process related to the price subsidy, and Section 5.2.2 for information provided to the end consumer.
+- See section 5.1.1 for the process related to the price subsidy, and Section 5.2.2 for information provided to the end consumer.

-• Items eligible for the subsidy are programmed into the Recipient's point-of-sale system database as sale items – the "discounted" price shows in the database (by comparing the regular price and the discount price, the amount of the subsidy can be calculated).
+- Items eligible for the subsidy are programmed into the Recipient's point-of-sale system database as sale items – the "discounted" price shows in the database (by comparing the regular price and the discount price, the amount of the subsidy can be calculated).
 The Recipient does not offer any other regular sales; therefore, when the system is queried for sale items, the items that show up are exclusively NNC subsidized products.

-• The Recipient does not maintain a list of products eligible for the subsidy and required assistance from the software customer support to generate a list of all discounted items for our review.
+- The Recipient does not maintain a list of products eligible for the subsidy and required assistance from the software customer support to generate a list of all discounted items for our review.
 The eligible products are not reviewed regularly.

 5.2.2 Objective 2: Ensure that subsidy rates are included on cash receipts and proper in-store signage is displayed